unified-font-object/ufo-spec/versions/ufo3/layercontents.plist.md

 | **File Format** | [XML Property List](http://www.apple.com/DTDs/PropertyList-1.0.dtd) |

 This file maps the layer names to the glyph directory names.
+This file is required.

 ## Specification